canonical/is-charms-contributing-guide/CONTRIBUTING.md

 handled correctly.

 Uncaught exceptions should be avoided in charms.
 The juju framework does not know how to deal with arbitrary uncaught exceptions and the feedback to users is poor.

-All exceptions should be caught at the charm level either dealt with, or setting the appropriate juju statuses or action results.
-For events, errors that can be recovered from should set the charm to `MaintenanceStatus`, and errors that cannot be recovered from should set it to `BlockedStatus`.
-For actions, the `event.fail` method should be used to provide feedback to the user on the error encountered.

 The charm code should handle all known exceptions, with catching the `Exception` class reserved as a safeguard against unexpected exceptions.
 Actions should use `event.fail` method to feedback the error.
+If the action can result in inconsistent state for the charm and unexpected exception is caught, then set the status to `BlockedStatus`.
 For events, recoverable errors the charm status should be set to `MaintenanceStatus`, unrecoverable errors should set status to `BlockedStatus`.
 In the case of unexpected errors in events, the status should be set to `BlockedStatus`.

 Using `event.fail` to handle action failures allows for clearer feedback to user, and prevent uncaught exceptions set the status of normally functioning